-They were of similar height but opposite in appearance, the woman looked a little younger than Kat, and was stylish and immaculately dressed in wide leg trousers and matching calf length white coat.
+They were of similar height but opposite in appearance, the woman looked a little younger than her, and was stylish with her wide-leg trousers and matching calf-length white coat.
 Her glossy blonde hair was wavy and sat perfectly at her shoulders, accentuating her piercing blue eyes which quickly began to water as Kat held her gaze.

 "Can I help you?"
 Kat repeated herself as her eyes moved from the woman's face down to her heavily pregnant stomach.

 The woman followed Kats gaze and uncomfortably shifted on her feet before placing a protective hand on her bump.

 "So...
 Can I help you?"
 Kat impatiently asked again.